 Fast forward some years and we’re both in London working in financial services.

 Now you’d expect that as people get older for sense to set in, right?
 I mean, come on.
 You can’t keep bullshitting people.
-Well just the opposite happened with Tom.
+Well just the opposite happened with Talal.
 His stories continued to evolve.

 While some of us worked for bulge bracket banks, he was privileged enough to work for a highly specialised boutique none of us had ever heard of.
 So specialised and secretive was this boutique advisory firm that it did not even have a website.
 It’s true, there are organizations, especially hedge funds, which display little more than a simple home page on the net.
 But not only did his company not have a web presence but he only used a generic Gmail account for e-mails.
 His business card only included his name and Gmail address.
 “We fly below the radar,” he claimed, while giving me a pathetic attempt at a James Bond look.

 What were we to think?
-Let’s give him the benefit of the doubt.
-Tom was an investment banker at a small firm.
+We gave him the benefit of the doubt.
+Talal was an investment banker at a small firm.
 Fair enough.

 Hold on.
 A proper business card he did not have.
 A suit he never wore.
 A corporate credit card we never saw.
 Specific deals he worked on we never heard much of, apart from the occasional ambiguous reference.
 What our group of friends knew – correction, what we were told – was that he worked on deals any of us would have killed for, and that’s taking into consideration some of us were working at bulge bracket investment banks.
 Talal’s daily routine was simply the thing of financial fiction.
 Fantasy even.